tomerfiliba/agnos/site/tut-1.rst

 .. note::
-   In order to reduce the number of generated files, ``agnosc`` uses a compact but rather unfamiliar code layout.
-Instead of creating sources files for each class -- classes are simply nested.
+   In order to reduce the number of generated files, ``agnosc`` uses a compact but rather nonstandard code layout.
+Instead of creating a separate source file for each class -- classes are simply nested.
 This should be of little concern to you, the programmer.

    In the generated stub, however, you can feel free to move each class to a file of its own.
 In this tutorial, we'll stick with the nested layout.